-What is marketing communication?
+What is Marketing Communication?

-These are the various ways through which a company can relay specific information to their target audience.
+They are the various ways through which a company can relay specific information to their target audience.
 The most popular of these are:

 These are presentations made to the public with the aim of spreading and maintaining awareness of a product, service, or a company.
 These are carried out through billboards, newspapers, radio, TV, webpages, and via other media.
 In terms of effectiveness and popularity, this is the leading marketing communication tool.

 These are means of informing audiences of new and special reasons to purchase a product or service.
 Most often, this will directly involve offers of some kind to encourage customers to make purchases.

-Direct Marketing: This is a means through which a company directly interacts with its end users.
+This is a means through which a company directly interacts with its end users.
 These are messages sent to them directly without the use of an intermediary.
 This is done via text messages, emails, and the like.

 This is an effective tool used by businesses to achieve sales.
 It involves a business directly communicating with its consumers to discuss their consideration of the product or service on offer.

-What is marketing communication for?
+What is Marketing Communication for?

 There are various reasons a business would need to communicate with the public.
 However, it should be noted that businesses rarely impart information for a single one of these reasons, rather they do it to achieve as many of these as they can.

-To create awareness: In this case, businesses are trying to attract the attention of the general public to a particular subject.
+To create awareness: In this case, businesses are trying to attract the attention of the public to a particular subject.
 This is one of the more commonly seen reasons for marketing communication.
 It is the primary aim in most advertisements and is evident in other marketing acts such as sponsorships, public relations, and most company events.
 By creating awareness, businesses make it more likely that consumers will buy their product and support their brand.

 To make a sale: Sales are the lifeblood of nearly every business, without them it is incredibly difficult to make an income and stay afloat.
 As such, it is incredibly important that a business focus some of their efforts on informing potential consumers of the existence and necessity of their product.